 Chronic therapy includes diuretics and digoxin, which improve symptoms but have not been shown to impact survival.
 Angiotensin-converting enzyme (ACE) inhibitors and blockers, such as carvedilol, are often used as they have been shown to improve patient survival.

-A growing subset of advanced dilated cardiomyopathy patients are ...
+A growing subset ...